July in Paris 2023

 This cute little hotel with comfortable rooms has the best possible location, between Boulevard Saint-Germain and Saint-Germain-des-Prés Church.
 Stay in one of the most pretty areas for the best price!

-HOTELS AT THE LOUVRE DISTRICT
+HOTELS IN THE LOUVRE DISTRICT

 If you prefer to stay in the Right Bank, the Louvre District is a good option.
-Stay close to the Louvre, the Seine River, and the Tuileries Gardens, in a lively area with many bars and restaurants nearby.
+Stay close to the Louvre, the Seine River, and the Tuileries Gardens in a lively area with many bars and restaurants nearby.

 HOTEL PARIS LOUVRE OPERA; Paris 1, $$$